PyQt5/PyQtClient/README.md

 PyQt Examples Client For https://github.com/PyQt5/PyQt

 The project is currently under development.
-It requires both PyQt 5.10 and QtWebKit.
+It requires both Python35-32 and PyQt 5.10 and QtWebKit.

 ## Installing